Random curves, scaling limits and Loewner evolutions: Introduction

 The following theorem and its reformulation, Proposition~\ref{prop: reformulation of main theorem}, are the main results of this paper.
 Note that the following theorem concerns with $\Sigma_\disc$.
-The proof will be presented in the section \ref{sec: proof main}.
+The proof will be presented in Section~\ref{sec: proof main}.
+It is divided into three independent steps each in its own subsection and the actual proof is then presented in Section~\ref{ssec: proof main}.
 See Section~\ref{ssec: four conditions} for the exact assumptions of the theorem, namely, Condition~\ref{def: b unf crossing}.
+It should be noted that when the random curve has the domain Markov property, which is schematically defined in Figure~\ref{sfig: domains and dmp c}, Condition~\ref{cond: g const time zero} implies Condition~\ref{def: b unf crossing}, which is merely a conditional version of Condition~\ref{cond: g const time zero}.